santoshjpawar/concourse-email-notification/README.md

 `author`.
 See below for more details on file `author`.

 Following are the *param* values
-* `email_body` - Email body in HTML format.
-There can be placeholders which will be replaced by the values in output file *replacements* as explained below.
 * `input_dir` - Directory name under the incoming project artifacts directory where the following files can be found:
   * `pretext` - File containing a line of text to be used in email subject.
   * `author` (optional) - File containing list of recepient email addresses